pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 #### Implementation Details:

 When using `authorize()` you can optionally pass in a login_hint parameter as a string if you have already collected a username or email from the user.
 The authorize function will build the url and navigate the current browser tab to it for you.
 Alternatively if you would like to get the authorization url ahead of time and trigger the navigation to the server yourself via an anchor href or click event, you can do so using the `authorizeUrl()` function instead.
-When using PKCE (which is enabled by default) the library will generate a code verifier and challenge for you and use the verifier when getting a token from the token_endpoint on the authentication server.
+When using PKCE (which is enabled by default) the SDK will generate a code verifier and challenge for you and use the verifier when getting a token from the token_endpoint on the authentication server.

 After a user has authorized on the server they will be redirected back to your app with a token in the url fragment (implicit grants) or with a `code` in the query string (`grant_type: 'authorization_code'`).
-The library will check for both cases when it is initialized and handle getting the token for you.
+The SDK will check for both cases when it is initialized and handle getting the token for you.
 It will also remove the token or code from the url and browser history.
-If you need the token from the library, use the `getToken()` function, the token response from that call also includes the state you passed through the clientOptions.
-The library will attempt to `JSON.parse` the state when it received from the authentication server, but if that fails it will be stored as a string.
+If you need the token from the SDK, use the `getToken()` function, the token response from that call also includes the state you passed through the clientOptions.
+The SDK will attempt to `JSON.parse` the state when it received from the authentication server, but if that fails it will be stored as a string.

-### Miscellany

-- Estimated Release Schedule Overview
-  - Planning and development: Q1 2023.
-  - Internal beta testing period: April, 2023.
-  - Feedback/updates sprint: May, 2023.
-  - Early access release: June, 2023.
-  - Productized and GA release: H2, 2023

 ### Disclaimer
 THIS ENTIRE PROJECT AND ALL ITS ASSETS IS PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL PING IDENTITY OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) SUSTAINED BY YOU OR A THIRD PARTY, HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT ARISING IN ANY WAY OUT OF THE USE OF THIS SAMPLE CODE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+IN NO EVENT SHALL PING IDENTITY OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) SUSTAINED BY YOU OR A THIRD PARTY, HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT ARISING IN ANY WAY OUT OF THE USE OF THIS PROJECT CODE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.